EA31337/Strategy-Rider/README.md

 [![Twitter][twitter-image]][twitter-link]
 [![Edit][gh-edit-badge]][gh-edit-link]

-Strategy based on the Demo indicator.
+Strategy based on the Rider indicator.

 ## Description

-This is example demo strategy for the demonstration purposes.
+This is example rider strategy for the ridernstration purposes.

 ## Dependencies